ds-peer-consulting/introduction-to-r-workshop/README.md

-# Workshop Name
+# Introduction to R Workshop
-By: Richa Bhattacharya
+By: Richa Bhattacharya and Gary Kwong
 Workshop Date: 04/14/2021

 ## Workshop Goal(s):
-R is a diverse language that is typically used for running insighful data analyses and complex data visualizations.
-In this workshop, we will learn the fundamentals of R and get some time to practice exercises on how to manipulate our data so that we can make useful visualizations (using ggplot2).
-Lastly, we will overview an introduction to basic statistical analysis in R.
+-Learn how to generally clean and manipulate data for more accurate analysis -Learn how to use the ggplot library to create insightful visualizations with a given dataset -Learn how to run basic statistical analyses in R with given data or from visualizations

 ## For UC Berkeley Students: [Datahub Link](https://datahub.berkeley.edu/hub/user-redirect/git-sync?repo=https://github.com/ds-peer-consulting/introduction-to-r-workshop&branch=main&subpath=Intro-to-R-Framingham.ipynb)